dongxl123/apidoc-plugin-idea/README.md

 ApiDoc
 ---

-* This is a plugin you can generate apidoc from public method.
+* This is a plugin you can generate apiDoc from request in controller.
 * Please do aware **This plugin is only for IntelliJ IDEA**.
 * This plugin develop for the npm model `apidoc`, [HomePage](https://www.npmjs.com/package/apidoc), install command `npm i apidoc`